What’s the difference between CBD and THC?

 THC and CBD are both cannabinoids derived from the cannabis plant, but they’re different in many ways that may influence your next dispensary purchase.

-CBD can also block some of the intoxicating effects of THC.
-By binding to cannabinoid receptors, it will keep THC from activating those receptors.
-This translates to a less intense psychoactive effect, which is why products with a mix of CBD and THC are great for first-time consumers.
+It can also counteract some of the intoxicating effects of THC by binding to other cannabinoid receptors, and will keep THC from activating those receptors.
+This translates to a less intense psychoactive effect, making products with a mix of CBD and THC great options for first-time consumers.

-This does not mean that CBD, by itself, cannot offer an effect.
-High doses of CBD often produce a profoundly relaxing experience.
+This does not mean that CBD, by itself, cannot offer a beneficial effect.
+High doses of CBD often produce a profoundly relaxing experience with ample internal perks.
 Like stepping out of a hot tub, your body may feel tingly and relaxed, and your brain may be clear.

 However, the legality of hemp-derived CBD may vary from state to state, so it’s important to check your state’s laws before stocking up on hemp-derived CBD products.

-The list of conditions CBD may help with is ever-expanding.
-More research is needed to better understand the efficacy and range of CBD’s benefits, but it’s popularly used to manage the following symptoms and conditions:
+The list of conditions CBD may help with continues to grow and evolve.
+Despite ample self-reported and studied evidence, more research is still needed to better understand the efficacy and range of CBD’s benefits for humans and animals with endocannabinoid systems.
+Many use CBD and CBD-based products to manage the following symptoms and conditions:

 - Epilepsy and seizure disorders